Indonesian National Armed Forces: Uniforms

-On 3 October 2025, the Indonesian National Armed Forces introduced a new field uniform featuring a digital camouflage pattern called "sage green digital", officially replacing the DPM camouflage that had been in use since 1982.
+On 3 October 2025, the Indonesian National Armed Forces introduced a new field uniform featuring a digital camouflage pattern, officially replacing the DPM camouflage that had been in use since 1982.
 The new pattern is planned to be adopted simultaneously on 5 October 2025, coinciding with the celebration of the National Armed Forces' 80th anniversary.
 Although the new camouflage design resembles a pattern previously developed for the Airborne Command (Loreng Linud), it has a distinctive coloration that can be detected, at least upon close examination.
+Originally known as "PDL TNI Motif Baru" or "Sage Green" or "Sage Green Digital" the name was later changed to PDL TNI Prima on 21st January 2026.